gnosischain/documentation/docs/specs/bridges/eth-gc/erc20-to-erc20-extension-linked-with-a-particular-token/susd-bridge-extension/transfer-susd-through-the-bridge-extension.md

 1. Transfer the sUSD bridgeable tokens to the mediator contract:
 2. 1\) Select transfer from the the **Select an Item** dropdown
 3. 2\) Enter in the `_to` address:`0xD9a3039cfC70aF84AC9E566A2526fD3b683B995B` .
-This is the  mediator contract serving the bridge extension in the xDai chain.
+This is the  mediator contract serving the bridge extension in the Gnosis Chain.
 4. 3\) Enter the value to transfer in Wei in the `_value` field.
 5. 4\) Click **Write.**